-See Item 12 - Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters for information relating to our equity compensation plans.
+See Item 12-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters for information relating to our equity compensation plans.

-(a) In January 2018, our Board of Directors authorized a share buyback program pursuant to which we may, from time to time, purchase shares of our common stock with an aggregate purchase price of up to \$100 million.
-As of December 31, 2022, the remaining unused authorization under our share buyback program was \$60 million.
-See Note 16 - Incentive Stock Plans to our Financial Statements for further information.
+(b) In January 2018, our Board of Directors authorized a share buyback program pursuant to which we may, from time to time, purchase shares of our common stock with an aggregate purchase price of up to \$100 million.
+As of December 31, 2023, the remaining unused authorization under the share buyback program was \$60 million.
+See Note 13-Stockholders' Equity to our Financial Statements for further information.